Teamkiller324/XStats/index.md

 xStats is a multi-statistics tracking plugin, featuring kill tracking, achievement tracking and more to come.

-xStats is not made to superceed any statistical plugins, it's just made for fun and improving skills.
+### xStats is not made to supersede any statistical plugins, it's just made for fun and improving skills.

 ### Influenced by gameMe & HLStatsX:CE (Community driven HLStatsX version)

-This is a 'plug-n-play' type of plugin.
+## This is a 'plug-n-play' type of plugin.
 Throw the plugin into the server, add the neccessary database.cfg lines to connect to the database and You're done.

 # Early Development Screenshots